WillChing01/Pingu/docs/nnue.md

 Finally, SIMD intrinsics can be used to speed up matrix operations.
 Pingu uses AVX2 which makes use of 256 bit registers.

+SIMD intrinsics are fastest when dealing with contiguous sections of memory, and for this reason the ```input_weights``` array in ```/include/nnue.h``` is stored as its transpose.

-More aggressive quantization to smaller integer types would allow for faster SIMD execution.
+More aggressive quantization to smaller integer types would allow for faster SIMD execution, and future versions of Pingu will aim to do this.

 ## Results